...to Houston Arts and Media - where local writers, film makers, and

 Houston Arts and Media here.
 And watch our Promo.

-The Birth of Texas Series continues with the release of San Felipe and American Settlement.
+The Birth of Texas Series continues with the release of Washington-on-the-Brazos: The Politics of Revolution.
+It joins another 2014 release: San Felipe and American Settlement.
 Our two previous documentaries from the Series have already aired on Houston's Channel 8 and are being distributed now.
 Learn more about Houston: A Nation's Capitol and about Spanish Texas .
 Buy the DVDs by clicking the Store link at the top of this page.
 And check out our new BoT Series support site!

 Houston Arts and Media is fortunate to receive support from several of our state's most generous and respected foundations.
-The latest grants come from Houston Endowment for general operating support and from The Texas Historical Foundation, Strake Foundation, Brown Foundation, Humanities Texas and Herzstein Foundation to support our documentary work.
+The latest grants come from Houston Endowment for general operating support and from The Texas Historical Foundation, Strake Foundation, Brown Foundation, Humanities Texas, Herzstein Foundation and Dr. Leon Bromberg Charitable Trust to support our documentary work.
 Please check the contributors page to learn more about who has donated.
 Please don't forget that your support is also needed to bring these great educational projects to fruition.

 In the Birth of Texas Series, our latest release, San Felipe and American Settlement, is now available.
 The HAM Slices of History, Volumes 1 & 2 are on DVD.
 Get all 40 new Slices now and support HAM.
 Learn how here.
 Don't forget that our award winning videos Houston: A Nation's Capitol and Spanish texas are available, too.
 View the San Felipe trailer here